Attorneys Helping Nursing Home Victims of Pelvic Fractures

 Caregivers should also be aware that older individuals have a higher risk of developing secondary complications during their recovery from a pelvic fracture.
 These added complications include:

 Treatment of Nursing Home Broken Pelvis Injuries

 Treatment measures vary depending on the location and severity of the pelvic fracture(s).
-Low-energy pelvic fractures typically manifest as stable fractures with minimal bone displacement.
+Low-energy pelvic fractures from nursing home falls typically manifest as stable fractures with minimal bone displacement.
 As a result, low-energy pelvic fractures usually do not require surgical intervention.
 Treatment consists of imaging (X-ray and CT scan) to monitor the fracture and a walker and/or wheelchair to assist with mobility.
-In some instances, bed rest may be required.
+In most instances, a prolonged period of bed rest will be required.
+In elderly patients, being bed-bound for a lengthy time can bring about a whole host of other health issues, as described above.
 The patient will be prescribed physical therapy, anti-coagulants, and pain-relief medication while their fracture heals.

 If a pelvic fracture is deemed unstable, the bones have become (or at risk of becoming) significantly displaced.
 Large movement of the pelvic bones can cause damage to the underlying vessels and/or organs within the pelvis, which in turn can cause fatal hemorrhaging, sepsis, thrombosis, or pulmonary embolism.
 Surgical intervention is required to stabilize the bones.
 Stabilization methods include external fixation and internal fixation of the bones using metal pins, screws, and rods.
 Once the bones are stabilized, the patient must undergo a long period of bed rest with anti-coagulant and pain-relief therapy.